Located on the island of Unguja in the Zanzibar archipelago, Stone Town is the most important and populous town on the islands.

 Zanzibar is not only about the beautiful beaches, but also about taking a walk through Stone Town and discovering the gems it has to offer.

-In Stone Town I like to start the morning off early with a cup of soothing ginger coffee at Jaws Corner.
-In my books, coffee and conversation just doesn't get much better.
+In Stone Town, I like to start the morning off early with a cup of soothing ginger coffee at Jaws Corner.
+In my book, coffee and conversation don't get much better.

 You can do a bit of snacking around this market and also drink a few cups of freshly squeezed sugar cane juice mixed with lime and ginger.